dgrnbrg/spyscope/README.md

     spyscope.repl$eval685.invoke(REPL:16) (- 16 10) => 6
     {:a 6, :b 6}

+Under the hood, `#spy/d` actually does all of its printing on another thread --the tracing store thread!
+This provides 2 benefits: if you are printing from multiple threads, your output will not be interleaved amongst threads.
+The other benefit is that every trace statement is logged, so that you can use the `#spy/t` api to refine your search after you start tracing with `#spy/d`.

 ### `#spy/t`

 Finally, let's look at `#spy/t`.
 Tracing is very similar to detailed